 App Engine provides several different classes of frontend instances, each with different memory and and CPU limits.
 These classes allow you to configure your frontend instance with the processing capacity you need to perform your work.
 Each class has a specific hourly billing rate.
 Please see Billable Quota Unit Costs for pricing.

 Important: Currently, when you are billed for instance hours, you will not see any instance classes in your billing line items.
 Instead, you will see the appropriate multiple of instance hours.
 For example, if you use an F4 instance for one hour, you do not see "F4" listed, but you will see billing for four instance hours at the F1 rate.

 The default class for frontends is F1, which gives you 128MB of memory and 600MHz of CPU capacity.
-You can change the class of the frontend using the performance settings in the admin console.

 The Frontend Instance Class setting is configured for each module by its settings file.
 The instance class chosen represents a memory size and processing power, with larger memory sizes and processing power providing extra performance but at an increased cost.
 The same instance class is used for all of the instances used by all versions of your module.